chevereto/blog/_posts/2023/2023-02-06-chevereto-tiempos-14.md

 ## 🚀 Chevereto v4.0.7 released

 Patch release 4.0.7 fixes several bugs which makes it the most stable release for `4.0` cycle.

-and a new comments tab on images.
+It also includes user favicon and comments tab.

 Review [Chevereto v4.0.7 release notes](https://releases.chevereto.com/4.X/4.0/4.0.7.html) for a quick summary.